Point72/csp/docs/wiki/how-tos/Async.md

 - Check completion with `if csp.ticked(async_alarm):`
 - Access the result value directly with `async_alarm`
 - Lifecycle (start/stop) is managed automatically
+- No polling alarm is needed: in same-thread asyncio mode the completion wakes the node itself

 ### AsyncContext - Persistent Async Event Loop (Advanced)